rohit240925/Smart-tank-Management-System/README.md

 monitor and control the water level controller system.
 The system is cost-effective and energy-efficient, which can save money and prevent unnecessary water and electricity consumption.
-The proposed system has potential applications in households, commercial buildings, and industries to promote sustainable water usage and prevent water pollution
+The proposed system has potential applications in households, commercial buildings, and industries to promote sustainable water usage and prevent water pollution.